The Benefits of Breastfeeding for Mom and Babies

 In 2011, the US Surgeon General issued a national Call to Action to Support Breastfeeding.
 This report recommends widespread community efforts to create a supportive environment for new mothers in order to increase breastfeeding rates and improve the health of the nation.
 The American Academy of Pediatrics and the American Academy of Family Physicians were joined in February 2016 by the American College of Obstetricians and Gynecologists in recommending babies be exclusively breastfed for the first 6 months, with continued breastfeeding as complementary foods are introduced through the infant’s first year of life or longer as mutually desired by mother and infant.

-But Not Always Easy
+A Great Decision, But Not Always Easy

 Moms need more support.
 Below are links where moms can find help.